sbsdev/daisyproducer/INSTALL.rst

 Configuration
 =============

 Once the application is installed you will need to configure the workflow, the users and the groups.
+Daisy Producer comes with a default workflow, default groups and a demo user (password "demo") that you can use to get started.
+You are of course free to define your own workflow, users and groups.

-I suggest you start with the workflow.
-Daisy Producer comes with a default workflow but you are free to define your own.
-In the `admin interface`_ you will be able to define states and transitions between them.
+Once you are familiar with the concepts you can use the `admin interface`_ to define states and transitions between them.

 After you've defined the states and the transitions you will have to create groups and define which group is responsible for which state.